 First Term (Fall) Second Term (Spring)

+Required: Credits: Required: Credits:

-Required: 523a Post-Pro Arch.
-Credits: Required: 512b - 524b Adv.
-Design Studio Credits:
+523a Post-Pro Arch.
+512b - 524b Adv.
+Design Studio o† 9

 Design Studio 9 703b Contemp.
 Arch.
 Theory 3

 Elective† 3 Elective† 3

 Elective† 3 Elective† 3

-Elective† 3 $\frac{3}{18}$
+Elective† 3 18

-$\overline{18}$
+18

-\ In course titles, a designates fall term, and b designates spring term.
+^{} In course titles, a designates fall term, and b designates spring term.
 The School reserves the right to change the prescribed course of study as necessary.

-Students not on academic warning or probation may substitute independent elective course work and advanced studios.
+[†] Students not on academic warning or probation may substitute independent elective course work and advanced studios.
 (See the Rules and Regulations of the School of Architecture for procedures and restrictions.)

 Third Term (Fall) Fourth Term (Spring)

 Required: Credits: Required: Credits:

 511a - 519a Adv.
 Design Studio† 9 512b - 524b Adv.
 Design Studio† 9

 717a, Issues in Arch. & Urb.
 3 Elective† 3

 Elective† 3 Elective† 3

 Elective† 3 Elective† 3

-18 18
+$\overline{18}$ 18

 523a, Post-Professional Architectural Design Studio.
 9 credits.
 This studio is specially designed for incoming post-professional students to introduce them to the School's educational program and faculty.
 Each student is given the opportunity to examine in depth a sequence of design problems.
-Keller Easterling, Edward Mitchell, Michael Silver.
+Fred Koetter, Edward Mitchell.